 As we’ve learned more about what our audience wants since that first cruise, one theme always surfaces.
-They want authenticity.
-They want to see when things don’t go as planned, they want to see me without makeup (aaah!).
-They want to be told when a shore excursion or experience falls short.
+They want authenticity, to see when things don’t go as planned and without makeup (aaah!).
+The audience want to be told when a shore excursion or experience falls short.
 They want to trust you to deliver the true experience.

 Expect to evolve.
 Listen to your audience (not to the trolls, of course) and consider if their suggestions can work for you.
 You can’t make everyone happy, but the more you expect to re-invent your content often, while staying true to being yourself, the more you can experiment and land on what works.

 My last holiday was a partial transit through the Panama Canal on Caribbean Princess.
 It was 10 days of heaven!

 Have you got your next holiday booked and what/where is it?